 The Neighbourhood Plan seeks to create opportunities for people to make choices as to how they live, work and spend their leisure time.
+To strengthen the community by providing opportunities for individuals and communities to participate.

-Planning applications for major development should identify the impact of such development in terms of social integration and economic benefit to the Town
+Planning applications for major development should identify the impact of such development in terms of social integration and economic benefit to the Town using the 10 Principles of One Planet Living as a guide.